FrancescoSaverioZuppichini/Face-Unlock/README.md

 ![png](https://github.com/FrancescoSaverioZuppichini/Face-Unlock/blob/main/article/images/output_13_1.png?raw=True)

 Take this image with a grain of salt.
-We are compresisng 512 dimensions in 2, so we are loosing lots of data.
+We are compressing 512 dimensions in 2, so we are losing lots of data.

 ## Face Unlock

-Okay, we have a way to find faces and to see if they are similar to each other, now we can create our face unlock algorithm.
+Okay, we have a way to find faces, and to see if they are similar to each other, now we can create our face unlock algorithm.

-My idea is to take `n` images of the allowed person, find the center in the embedding space, select a treshold and see if the cosine similarity between the center and a new image is less or bigger than it.
+My idea is to take `n` images of the allowed person, find the center in the embedding space, select a threshold and see if the cosine similarity between the center and a new image is less or bigger than it.

 ```python